Maar: Americas

 Active maar volcanoes are mainly known outside Europe.

-In the US there are numerous maar areas, such as Alaska (Ukinrek Maars, Nunivak in the Bering Sea), in Washington (Battle Ground Lake), in Oregon (Fort Rock basin with the maars of Big Hole, Hole-in-the-Ground, Table Rock), in Death Valley National Park, California (Ubehebe Crater), in Nevada (Soda Lakes) as well as the maars of the White Rock Canyon, Mount Taylor and Potrillo volcanic fields, Zuñi Salt Lake Crater and Kilbourne Hole Crater in New Mexico.
+In the US there are numerous maar areas, such as in Alaska (Ukinrek maars, Nunivak in the Bering Sea); in Washington (Battle Ground Lake); in Oregon (Fort Rock basin with the maars of Big Hole, Hole-in-the-Ground, Table Rock); in Death Valley National Park, California (Ubehebe Crater); in Nevada (Soda Lakes); as well as the maars of the White Rock Canyon, Mount Taylor, the Potrillo volcanic fields (Kilbourne Hole and Hunt's Hole), and Zuñi Salt Lake in New Mexico.

 In Central Mexico, the Tarascan volcanic field contains several maars in the states of Michoacán and Guanajuato.
+The Río Cuarto and Hule maars are in Costa Rica.
 In Nicaragua is the maar of Laguna de Xiloa, part of the Apoyeque volcano.
 From South America, there are known maars in Chile (e.g. Cerro Overo and Cerro Tujle in northern Chile).
 Jayu Khota is a maar in Bolivia.

 Middle East and Africa

-The maar of Birket Ram lies on the Golan Heights; further south maars occur in Africa (Bilate Volcanic Field and Haro Maja in the Butajiri-Silti-Volcanic Field, Ethiopia, the Bayuda Volcanic Field in the Sudan and Lake Nyos in the Oku Volcanic Field in Cameroon).
+The maar of Lake Ram lies on the Golan Heights; further south maars occur in Africa (Bilate Volcanic Field and Haro Maja in the Butajiri-Silti-Volcanic Field, Ethiopia, the Bayuda Volcanic Field in the Sudan and Lake Nyos in the Oku Volcanic Field in Cameroon).
 In Saudi Arabia the Al Wahbah crater formed as a result of a maar eruption.

 Asia and Oceania

 In Japan there are maars in the Kirishima-Yaku volcanic field in the Kirishima-Yaku National Park on Kyushu.
 These include the several maars of the Ibusuki volcanic field such as Lake Unagi.
 On Honshu in Myōkō-Togakushi Renzan National Park there is Kagamiike Pond as well as many on the volcanic island of Miyake-jima, Izu Islands (Furumio, Mi'ike, Mizutamari, Shinmio).

 Koranga Maar and Numundo Maar are in Papua New Guinea.
 Kawah Masemo maar is on Mount Sempu volcano in Indonesia.
 The San Pablo Volcanic Field in the Province of Laguna on the island of Luzon in the Philippines contains maars.

 The Newer Volcanics Province in the States of South Australia and Victoria, Australia, has numerous maars, such as Mount Gambier, Mount Schank and Tower Hill, whose complex system of nested maars is enclosed by one of the largest maars in the world.

-Foulden Maar in Otago, New Zealand is an important fossil site but there are many more maars in New Zealand.
-As already mentioned these include Lake Pupuke, but the Auckland volcanic field has other easily accessible maars such as the Māngere Lagoon, Ōrākei Basin, Panmure Basin and Pukaki Lagoon.
-Elsewhere a recent example only 4000 years old, is Lake Rotokawau in the Bay of Plenty Region.
+Foulden Maar in Otago, New Zealand, is an important fossil site, but there are many more maars in New Zealand.
+As already mentioned these include Lake Pupuke, but the Auckland volcanic field has other easily accessible maars such as the Mangere Lagoon, Orakei Basin, Panmure Basin, and Pukaki Lagoon.
+Elsewhere a recent example, only 4000 years old, is Lake Rotokawau in the Bay of Plenty Region.